MeetK208/ShipmntsHiringChallenge/README.md

 # ShipmntsHiringChallenge

 ### Atteched Screenshot in PDF File
-I have been focusing on backend development as I’m more familiar with backend, cloud, and database technologies.
-As part of this, I have initially developed the backend for my project.
-Additionally, I’ve been learning and implementing some frontend components to complement the backend work.
+I have been focusing on backend development since I am more familiar with backend, cloud, and database technologies.
+For this project, I initially developed the backend.
+Additionally, I have been learning and implementing some frontend components to integrate with the backend API, allowing for data display and interaction.

 In Backend I have created base API api/v1/book that has functionalities in Routes to Upload API, View API, Reject API, Confirm